akumarkk/mycompany/docs/core/net/tcp.md

 - segments - data >1500b
 - segments are stored in tcp_sock.
 - data seg, ack seg, data+ack seg
+- arq
+- retrsmission timer - resend if an ACK is not received within this time RTO = SRTT + max(G, 4*RTTVAR)
+	Smoothed Round-Trip Time (SRTT): An estimate of the average RTT.
+	RTT Variation (RTTVAR): The estimated variance in RTT.

+	tcp_retransmit_timer
+- congestion
+- reliable
+ - udp/l3 send & forget

 key files and directories related to TCP queues and their usage:
 	- /proc/net/tcp